 The right pair of wedges are another option for you.
 They provide the height of heels but distribute weight equally.
 That reduces the amount of strain on the front of your foot.

-3. Uggs: a bunion sufferer’s friend
+3. Uggs: A bunion sufferer’s friend

 - Available in whole sizes only.
 If…